UsabilityEngineering/ux-portfolio-MinecraftSt3v3/J02/readMe.md

 <img src="IMG_2111.png" alt="skatebolt" style="width:300px; height:450px;">
-In this picture you can see the accelorator mechanism and how it plain dangerous it can be.
+In this picture you can see the accelorator mechanism and how it can be dangerous. you could even see the forward and backward control is missing frommy second fall.

 In conlousion I fell a total of 2 times and they were not fun, falling at high speeds is very painful as you can imagine.
 I got rid of the skateboard becasue of how dangerous it was.
 Overall it was fun while it lasted.